The SECURE 2.0 Act has already made significant changes to the way U.S. retirement plans operate—and more are on the horizon.

 Below, you’ll find answers to common SECURE 2.0 questions.
 For more, view the full list of questions.

-This act includes changes focused on expanding coverage, increasing employee savings, and allowing additional options for participants to access their savings.
+This act includes a combination of mandatory and voluntary changes focused on expanding coverage, increasing employee savings, and allowing additional options for participants to access their savings.

 In many cases, further guidance from the IRS and U.S. Department of Labor (DOL) is required to fully understand and implement many of SECURE 2.0’s provisions.

 Sentry doesn’t charge for amendments.
-However, many of the provisions may increase your plan’s administrative costs in a way that isn’t clear at this point in time.
+However, many of the provisions may increase your plan’s administrative costs in ways that aren’t currently clear.
 Additionally, fees may be assessed by your payroll provider or other service providers.

 Sentry provides ongoing support, including participant enrollment materials, email communications, notice preparation, and employee education.

-We’ll notify you as additional guidance from the IRS and U.S. Department of Labor (DOL) on SECURE 2.0 becomes available.
+We’ll notify you as additional guidance on SECURE 2.0 from the IRS and DOL becomes available.

-The original SECURE Act (passed in 2019) requires that you must allow LTPT to make 401(k) contributions under your plan.
-The act defines a LTPT employee as someone who worked 500 hours or more in each of the three consecutive 12-month periods prior to 2024 and meets the plan age requirement.
+The original SECURE Act requires employers to allow LTPT employees to make 401(k) contributions under your plan.
+The act defines an LTPT employee as someone who worked 500 hours or more in each of the three consecutive 12-month periods prior to 2024 and meets the plan age requirement.

-SECURE 2.0 Act redefined LTPT to an employee who worked 500 hours or more in each of the two consecutive 12-month periods—effective starting in 2025.
+The SECURE 2.0 Act redefined LTPT as an employee who worked 500 hours or more in each of the two consecutive 12-month periods—effective starting in 2025.

-Yes.
 Under SECURE 2.0, higher-income employees must make catch-up contributions on a Roth basis.
+Employees who made $145,000 or less in the previous year can continue to make contributions on a pre-tax or Roth basis.

 This provision was originally set to take effect in 2024.
 However, the IRS announced on August 25, 2023, that the effective date would be pushed back to 2026.
 The two-year administrative transition period will allow the time necessary for plan sponsors and their payroll vendors to comply with this new rule.